mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 ]);
 ```

 It's identical to the previous one, with the addition of these *two stages*.
 The previous *pipeline* was returning in the format we wanted.
 There were just too many documents being returned.
 Here, in this additional *group stage*, we *group* documents together based on their *year*.
-And since they are already sorted in the order we need, we just take the first value we encounter for the *genre and the average rating*.
-Then we finish with a *$sort* to make sure that they're return and the order we want.
+And since they are already *sorted* in the order we need, we just take the *first value* we encounter for the *genre and the average rating*.
+Then we finish with a *$sort* to make sure that they're return in the order we want.
 Let's see if it works.

 ```javascript
 MongoDB Enterprise Cluster0-shard-0:PRIMARY> db.movies.aggregate([